geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 ```
 :::

-**You'll need to setup GitHub authentication to push to GitHub**, which is required to
+**Finally, you'll need to setup GitHub authentication to push to GitHub**, which is required to
 complete this module.
 Please follow the instructions at [](../../reference/03-gh-auth.md).
 ::::::